 If a will has not been drafted in accordance with the law, it can potentially be challenged.
 Even if you do have a will, disputes can therefore still arise if the will has been drafted badly.
-Wills are highly specialised and technical documents and it is therefore very easy to fall foul of the rules and not draw them up properly.
+Wills are highly specialised and technical documents and it is therefore very easy to fall foul of the strict rules surrounding them, and not draw them up properly.
 This can happen even when a solicitor or will writer has drafted the will.
 There are many reasons why wills might not comply with the strict rules of drafting, including:

 - using an off-the-shelf will that you can buy from a shop;